-Chromatin signatures near TAD boundaries identified in various resolutions
+Signatures near TAD boundaries identified in various resolutions

 The interplay between 3D genome organization and various chromatin features has widely been investigated since some of the first Hi-C experiments were reported [5][8][9].
-Figure 2 shows a variety of chromatin features aligned with TADs.
-Despite a few obvious signatures, for instance, the appearance of quite many sharp peaks at the boundaries, there is no general pattern emerges.
-Here we further investigated how chromatin features relate to the TAD boundaries identified in different resolutions.
-First of all, we found the boundary signatures are consistent with the observations previously reported [8], for instance, the enrichment of active promoter mark H3K4me3 or active enhancer mark H3K27ac, as well as the depletion of transcriptional repression mark like H3K9me3 (Figure 3A).
-Nevertheless, by identifying TADs in a variety of resolutions, we found the previously observed agnatures change with resolutions.
-In general, the enrichment of peak density at boundary decreases as resolution increases, indicating that various chromatin features appear in the boundaries of low-resolution TADs do not appear in high-resolution TADs (Figure 3A).
-Enrichment of histone marks like H3K36me3, H3K4me3 exhibits a monotonic drop whereas certain marks exhibit characteristic resolutions.
+Nevertheless, there is no clear-cut pattern emerges by aligning a variety of chromatin features with TADs (Figure S3), even though the occurrence of sharp peaks at the boundaries is quite apparent.
+By identifying TADs and their boundaries using MrTADFinder, we found the boundary signatures that are consistent with the observations previously reported [8], for instance, the enrichment of active promoter mark H3K4me3 or active enhancer mark H3K27ac, as well as the depletion of transcriptional repression mark like H3K9me3 (Figure 3A and Figure S4).
+To better understand the relationship between domains organization and different chromatin features, we further examined the chromatin features near different sets of boundaries that were identified in different resolutions.
+We found that in general, the enrichment of peak density at boundary decreases as resolution increases.
+This is because the number of TADs increases as the resolution increases, various chromatin features appear in the boundaries of low-resolution TADs do not appear in high-resolution TADs (Figure 3A).
+More specifically, the enrichment of histone marks like H3K36me3 and H3K4me3 exhibits a monotonic drop whereas certain marks exhibit characteristic resolutions.
 For instance, the enrichment of mark H3K27me3 remains high up to a resolution of $\gamma = 2.5$ (Figure 3B).
+The observation suggests that the mark H3K27me3 in general marks the boundary of TADs up to a particular resolution (length scale).